DBGrow/factom-proof-of-support/README.md

-When the app is run for the first time it will generate new RSA keys for your organization in `./keys/support/` if they do not already exist.
+When the server is run for the first time it will generate new RSA keys for your organization in `./keys/` if they do not already exist.
 Make sure to back these up!
+You can also replace these with your own keys if you wish.

 The app will then initiate the Contacts and Checkin chains if they do not exist.
-After the block ends (<10 min) the library will commit the contacts you specify in `contacts.json` and you may begin sending checkins.
+After the block ends (<10 min) the library will commit the contacts you specify in `config.json` and you may begin sending checkins.